Veterinary internship in South Africa

 Description of Veterinary internship in South Africa

-Get into the heart of Africa and shadow a vet working with some of the continent’s most renowned mammals on a lush game reserve.
+Get into the heart of Africa and shadow a vet on a South Africa experience programme working with some of the continent’s most renowned mammals on a lush game reserve.
 Get to grips with hands-on basic care and checking on the health and well being of the animals, including the African Big 5.
-If you are looking to gain veterinary experience or put your skills into practice, this internship is a great way to acquire immersion and a deep knowledge base.
+If you are looking to gain veterinary experience or put your skills into practice, this project is a great way to acquire immersion and a deep knowledge base.

 We provide you with three delicious meals a day, so you don’t even need to worry about cooking.
 The food is varied, with an African/ Asian feel to it.

-Wildlife The reserve places conservation at the top of its agenda.
-Through the help of participants, the reserve is made a good place to be for the wildlife within it.
-Participants are taught to care for the animals, to treat them with respect and to make sure that they act appropriately around them at all times.
+The reserve places conservation at the top of its agenda.
+Through the help of the participants, the reserve is made a good place to be for the wildlife within it.
+Volunteers are taught to care for the animals, to treat them with respect and to make sure that they act appropriately around them at all times.

-Helping local communities Within the grounds of the reserve is a small community, with a school and several other facilities.
-Participants are encouraged to support it by buying souvenirs from their hand crafted goods.
+Within the grounds of the reserve is a small community, with a school and several other facilities.
+Participants can buy souvenirs from their hand crafted goods.
 These local workers receive fair prices for their goods and are helped financially by the reserve.

-Travelling with respect Before joining the project you are briefed fully on the reserve, the customs there and how you can respect the locals here.
-Participants are encouraged to find out more about the history of the location so that they can travel aware.
+Before joining the project you are briefed fully on the reserve, the customs there and how you can respect the locals here.
+Volunteers are encouraged to find out more about the history of the location so that they can travel aware.